PrezBala/Project5FE/README.md

 Flickrater aims to provide an interactive and engaging platform where movie enthusiasts can connect, discover new films, and share their thoughts through ratings.

+The website has been deployed to Heroku and can be accessed at the following URL: https://project-5-movierater-fe-80b23e401183.herokuapp.com/movies.

 <img src="public/images/readme/sshome.png">

 # Table of contents